West London Extension Specialists

 Transparent Pricing

 A typical single storey rear extension in London runs £30,000 to £55,000 for 18–25m².
 A side return on a Victorian terrace sits at £45,000 to £70,000.
 Wrap-arounds start around £60,000 and reach £100,000+ on bigger plots.
 Double storeys run £75,000 to £140,000.
-Final price depends on spec, finishes and site complexity.
-We fix the price upfront after the design and structural survey.
+The final price depends on spec, finishes and site complexity, and we fix it upfront after the design and structural survey.

 Extension TypeTypical CostSize AddedBuild Time